 Any partner contributions, and other funding for your project, can come from other sources including state, territory and local government grants.
-Other Commonwealth funding cannot be used for the project, however other parts of the broader precinct can be Commonwealth funded.
+Other Commonwealth funding cannot be used for the project.
+You are responsible for the remaining eligible and ineligible costs, however, other parts of the broader precinct can be Commonwealth funded.